-If you decide to go with one of these MLM Alternatives mentioned above, it’s really important that you KEEP YOUR DAY JOB while you build your business part-time.
+If you decide to go with one of these alternatives to MLM, it’s really important that you KEEP YOUR DAY JOB while you build your business part-time.
 You need a steady paycheck coming in while you get your business off the ground.
-This will keep the financial pressure off your back and keep your spouse happy.
+This will keep the financial pressure off your back and help keep your spouse happy.

 Furthermore, I’ve discovered that all entrepreneurs must go through a learning curve and incubation period in their new business to develop the right skills and mindset it takes to succeed.
 Depending upon your current skill-set, your budget, and desire, this time-frame will vary significantly from person-to-person.

-In summary, there are many good MLM Alternatives out there.
+In summary, there are many good alternatives to MLM.
 If you’re ready to leave the MLM Industry for good, you do have options.
 Your key to success is to pick a business model you understand and are passionate about.
 Pick something that matches your talents and abilities and offers a lot of potential.